Managua: 21st century

 In 2006, after the Sandinista National Liberation Front came back into power, literacy, health and reconstruction programs were expanded.

 New governmental buildings, galleries, museums, apartment buildings, squares, promenades, monuments, boat tours on Lake Managua, restaurants, nighttime entertainment, and broad avenues have resurrected part of downtown Managua's former vitality.
 Commercial activity, however, remains low.
-Residential and commercial buildings have been constructed on the outskirts of the city, in the same locales that were once used as refuge camps for those who were homeless after the earthquake.
+Residential and commercial buildings have been constructed on the outskirts of the city, in the same locales that were once used as refugee camps for those who were homeless after the earthquake.
 These booming locales have been of concern to the government because of their close proximity to Lake Managua.

-The construction of a new sewer system and the redirecting of waste water to a new water treatment plant at Las Mercedes in Eastern Managua in May 2009 relieved old concerns over water pollution and native wildlife, and brought some residents closer to the old city center and the rest of the mainland.
+The construction of a new sewer system and the redirecting of waste water to a new water treatment plant at Las Mercedes in Eastern Managua in May 2009 relieved previous concerns over water pollution and native wildlife, and brought some residents closer to the old city center and the rest of the mainland.

+In 2015, Dorotea Wilson organized the first Summit of Afro-descendant Women Leaders of the Americas, which took place in the city from 26–28 June.

 Geography

 Managua is located on the southern shores of Lake Managua, also known as Lake Xolotlán.
 Lake Managua contains the same fish species as larger Lake Cocibolca in southeastern Nicaragua, except for the freshwater sharks found exclusively in the latter.
 Once a Managuan scenic highlight, the lake has been polluted from the dumping of chemical and waste water since 1927.
-A new sewer system and the redirecting of waste water to a new waste water treatment plant at Las Mercedes funded by the German government to decontaminate the lake is expected to be the largest in Central America and was inaugurated in 2009.
+A new sewer system and the redirecting of waste water to a new waste water treatment plant at Las Mercedes funded by the German government to decontaminate the lake was expected to be the largest in Central America and was inaugurated in 2009.

 These works of progress have relieved old concerns over water pollution and the endangering of native wildlife have brought some residents closer to the old city center and the rest of the mainland.

 Managua's city area extends about 544 km2, essentially south from the south shore of Lake Managua.
 The lakeshore is at an altitude of 55 m above sea level, and the city climbs as it gets towards the Sierras de Managua further south where it is over 700 m above sea level.

 Geologically, the city lies on fault lines, thus seismologists predict that Managua will experience a severe earthquake every 50 years or less.

 Managua features four smaller crater lakes or lagoons within city limits.
 The most centrally located is the Tiscapa Lagoon in the Tiscapa Lagoon Natural Reserve.